gphat/solicitor/README.md

 Your flag names are exected to be in the form of `foo/bar/baz`.
 The slashes promote namespacing and lend themselves to clever use in backends.

+# Status

+Solicitor is new and likely has some flaws and missing pieces.
+Here are some known TODOs:

+* Caching for the HTTP backend
+* Percentage chance enabling, like "on 50% of the time"

 # Goals

 Solicitor's goals are to enable runtime modification of features in a backend